xdevplatform/compliant-client/README.md

 scripts support a simple command line interface.

 These five scripts map to the fundamental methods that are called on the new Compliance endpoint:
-1) Create a Compliance Job.
+1) Create a Compliance Job: ```create_job.py```
-2) Once Job is created, upload a set of Twitter Tweet IDs or User IDs to check for Compliance events related to them.
+2) Once Job is created, upload a set of Twitter Tweet IDs or User IDs to check for Compliance events related to them: ```upload_ids.py```

+Note: Only one Job at a time can be running, and uploading an ID file triggers the start of procoessing.

 3) Request the status of a Job.
-Determine if a Job was created, whether it is in progress or completed.
+Determine if a Job was created, whether it is in progress or completed: ```list_job.py```
-4) Request the status of all "active" Jobs.
-Only one Job at a time can be running, and uploading an ID file triggers the start of procoessing.
+4) Request the status of all "active" Jobs: ```list_jobs.py```
-5) Once a Job has the status of 'completed', download the results that indicate which Tweets have been deleted, which User accounts have updates, or some other Compliance event such as geo-scrubbing.
+5) Once a Job has the status of 'completed', download the results that indicate which Tweets have been deleted, which User accounts have updates, or some other Compliance event such as geo-scrubbing: ```download_results.py```

 ### Example client <a id="client" class="tall">&nbsp;</a>